Free Dental Care on Sunday, May 22nd

 To find a participating location near you and learn more about Sharing Smiles Day, please visit www.SharingSmilesDay.com.

-Porter Dental is one of Maryland’s leaders in Medicaid and affordable dental care for children and their families.
-Supported by Benevis, Porter Dental’s ten locations serve over 35,000 children on Medicaid annually.
-Porter Dental and its doctors are committed to improving lives by providing high-quality dental care in a fun, compassionate environment.
-To learn more about Porter Dental, visit www.porterdental.com.
+Topaz Dentistry & Braces is one of Texas’s leaders in Medicaid and affordable dental care for children and their families.
+Supported by Benevis, Topaz Dentistry & Braces seven locations serve over 21,000 children on Medicaid annually.
+Topaz Dentistry & Braces and its doctors are committed to improving lives by providing high-quality dental care in a fun, compassionate environment.
+To learn more about Topaz Dentistry & Braces, visit www.topazdentistry.com

 About Benevis